bitcoin-s/bitcoin-s/docs/testkit/testkit.md

 //4. assert the node has received the payment
 //5. cleanup

-implicit val system = ActorSystem("eclair-testkit-example")
+implicit val system: ActorSystem = ActorSystem("eclair-testkit-example")
-implicit val ec = system.dispatcher
+implicit val ec: ExecutionContext = system.dispatcher

 //we need a bitcoind to connect eclair nodes to lazy val bitcoindRpcClientF: Future[BitcoindRpcClient] = {